waacton/Unicolour/README.md

 XYZ is considered the root colour space.
 </details>

+The following colour properties are available on each `Unicolour`:
+- Hex representation
+- Relative luminance
+- Temperature (CCT and Duv)

 Unicolour can be used to calculate colour difference via:
 - ΔE<sub>76</sub> (CIE76)
 - ΔE<sub>94</sub> (CIE94)